sourcegraph/sourcegraph-public-snapshot/doc/cody/faq.md

 - determine which repo you have access to
 - query embeddings for each of those repo
 - pick the best results and send it back

+### I scheduled a one-off embeddings job but it is not showing up in the list of jobs.
+What happened?

+There can be several reasons why a job is not showing up in the list of jobs:

+- The repository is already queued or being processed
+- A job for the same repository and the same revision already completed successfully
+- Another job for the same repository has been queued for processing within the [embeddings.MinimumInterval](./explanations/code_graph_context.md#adjust-the-minimum-time-interval-between-automatically-scheduled-embeddings) time window

+### How do I stop a running embeddings job?

+Jobs in state _QUEUED_ or _PROCESSING_ can be canceled by admins from the **Cody > Embeddings Jobs** page.
+To cancel a job, click on the _Cancel_ button of the job you want to cancel.
+The job will be marked for cancellation.
+Note that, depending on the state of the job, it might take a few seconds or minutes for the job to actually be canceled.

 ### Third party dependencies